MarcusMingoransi/inventsys-challenge/README.md

   - Number of votes
   - Number of comments
 - Opening the post in a Webview
-  - When a post is pressed, a webview will open and show all the information inside of that
+  - When a post is clicked, a webview opens and displays all of the information included inside it.